SharePoint/sp-dev-docs/docs/apis/migration-api-reference.md

 Required.

-A **String** value that contains the valid URI, including SAS token, to access the Azure Blob Storage Container, which contains the block blobs for the manifest and other package describing XML files.
+A **String** value that contains the valid URI, including the SAS token, to access the Azure Blob Storage Container, which contains the block blobs for the manifest and other packages describing XML files.
 Migration API writes log to this container.
 This container can't be the same as the one used for the `azureContainerSourceUri`.

-See [Azure](migration-azure.md) for instructions of using Azure Blob Storage Containers in migration.
+See [Azure](migration-azure.md) for instructions on using Azure Blob Storage Containers in migration.

 Requires `Read`, `List`, and `Write` permissions only.
 Ensure that the start time of the SAS token is set at or before the job submission.
 Also, when setting the expiration time, allow a reasonable duration for the import process to complete.